Explore our video list of September birthdays for Brazil’s music makers.

 Because even though he is trained as a classical guitarist, Bellinati has long been recognized as one of Brazil’s top contemporary guitarists.

 Among his many great recordings is the standout album, Afro-Sambas.
 This 1997 acoustic voice and guitar album revisits the complete original works of Baden Powell and Vinicius de Moraes.
-Bellinati’s guitar play is perfectly paired with the voice of Mônica Salmaso in what amounts to pure poetry.
+Bellinati’s guitar play is perfectly paired with the voice of Mônica Salmaso in which amounts to pure poetry.

 Today, Afro-Sambas remains as the gold standard for Brazilian recordings of this kind.